vitamins/archinstaller/README.md

 When using encryption, think about a strong passphrase before starting the installation.

 ### Encryption
 To encrypt the home partition with LUKS and dm-crypt set "encrypt_home" to 'yes'.
-Details like cipher, hash algorithm and key size can be configured in ari.conf.
+Details like the cipher used can be configured in ari.conf with the variable "cryptsetup_options".
 Run `cryptsetup benchmark` for a list of available options and their performance.